 When Someone Dies in Northern Ireland

-Northern Ireland has its own registration system, probate process, and benefits administration.
-The biggest practical difference is that Tell Us Once is not available, meaning you must notify each government department individually.
-Probate is handled through the Probate Office in Belfast, not online, and fees are higher than in England and Wales.
-This guide covers everything specific to Northern Ireland.
+We are very sorry for your loss.
+Northern Ireland has its own registration system, probate process, and benefits administration, so it helps to know what to expect.
+The biggest practical difference is that Tell Us Once is not available, which means contacting each government department yourself.
+Probate goes through the Probate Office in Belfast rather than online, though the court fees are lower than in England and Wales.
+This guide covers everything specific to Northern Ireland, in plain English.

-Important: Tell Us Once is not available in Northern Ireland.
-You will need to contact HMRC, the Department for Communities, DVLA, the Passport Office, and Land and Property Services individually.
-This means more paperwork, but our template letters and notification guide can help you through each one.
+Get Your Personalised GuideWorth knowing: Tell Us Once is not available in Northern Ireland, so HMRC, the Department for Communities, DVLA, the Passport Office, and Land and Property Services each need to hear from you separately.
+That is more paperwork than we would wish on anyone, but our template letters and notification guide will walk you through each one.

 Key differences from England and Wales